 This is the way that “pharmacological agents or social interventions” are often the intended “use of epigenetic and developmental findings.”
 Interventions receive justifications with “a possible agenda of the social studies of the life-sciences.”

-Becoming aware of one’s own act-outs, and then individually addressing one’s own underlying problems, often take backseats to employment and other concerns to keep enabling one’s own behavior.
-That makes it likely that interventions justified by “epigenetic findings..in social policy” will continue, regardless of whether the subjects agree that they’re being helped.
+Becoming aware of one’s own act-outs – and then individually addressing one’s own underlying problems – often take backseats to employment and other concerns to keep enabling one’s own behavior.
+That makes it likely that interventions justified by “epigenetic findings..in social policy” will continue, whether or not the subjects agree that they’re being helped.

 For examples, take a look at a few of the YouTube presentations by people employed in the social sciences and social services on a topic of epigenetics.
 Compare them with the current state of epigenetic research in Grokking an Adverse Childhood Experiences (ACE) score.

 What did you notice?
 How many presentations emphasized disrupted prenatal development – a period when problems can be prevented?
 Did you instead see that many more of the presentations emphasized controlling behavior?